pulp/pulp_container/docs/workflows/authentication.rst

 The feature is enabled by default.
 However, it is possible to disable it from the settings by declaring ``TOKEN_AUTH_DISABLED=True``.

-The token authentication requires users also to define the following settings:
+The token authentication requires an administrator to define the following settings:

     - **A fully qualified domain name of a token server with an associated port number**.
 The token server is responsible for generating Bearer tokens.
 Append the constant ``TOKEN_SERVER`` to the settings file